 Old appliances can be energy hogs, accounting for up to 20% of your home’s energy consumption.
 Replace old appliances with Energy Star-certified models to save energy and reduce energy bills.
 Smart power strips can also help by automatically turning off electronics when not in use.
 Consider investing in energy-efficient electronics such as laptops, televisions, and game consoles that use less energy.

 Water usage significantly contributes to your home’s energy consumption, accounting for up to 18% of your energy bills.
 Upgrading to low-flow showerheads and faucets can save water and energy.
 Fixing leaks is another way to save water and money.
 Installation of water-efficient appliances such as washing machines and dishwashers can also reduce your home’s energy consumption.

 Ductwork plays a crucial role in your home’s heating and cooling system.
 If your ductwork is leaking or not properly insulated, it can lead to significant energy loss.
 Consider having your ductwork inspected by a professional and repairing any leaks or damage.
-Additionally, insulating your ductwork can reduce energy loss and improve your home’s energy efficiency.
+Insulating your ductwork can also reduce energy loss and improve your home’s energy efficiency.

 Dirty air filters can reduce your HVAC system’s efficiency and increase energy consumption.
 Replace air filters regularly to keep your HVAC system running efficiently.
-Consider using high-efficiency air filters to further improve your HVAC system’s efficiency.
+Consider using high-efficiency air filters to improve your HVAC system’s efficiency further.

 Implementing an energy-efficient checklist can save you thousands of dollars on your energy bills.
 Heating and cooling systems, insulation and air sealing, lighting, appliances and electronics, water efficiency, and renewable energy are all areas to consider when improving your home’s energy efficiency.
 In Texas, where the weather can be extreme, making your home energy efficient can be even more crucial.